Madama Butterfly

 Already have an account?
 Log in

-Or buy the paperback edition on Amazon – $14.99 to read offline with the full libretto and translation on facing pages.
+Prefer print?
+The paperback edition on Amazon – $13.99 has the full libretto and translation on facing pages.